-The West Yorkshire Wildlife Crime Officer (WCO) are specialist officers trained in the investigation of Wildlife Crime Offences and supported by wildlife trained Crime Scene Investigators and partner agencies.
+Our West Yorkshire Wildlife Crime Officers (WCO) recieve specialist training in the investigation of Wildlife Crime Offences and supported by wildlife trained Crime Scene Investigators and partner agencies such as the NFU (National Farmers Union) RSPB, RSPCA, Angling Agency, Envronment Agency, the Wildlife trust and many more.

 Wildlife is the native fauna and flora of a region.
 It includes all non-domesticated animals, wild plants and other organisms.
 The domestication of wild animals and plant species for human benefit has occurred over many hundreds of years, and can have a major impact on the environment, both positive and negative.